 In practice, a starting point may be to identify potential qualifying research expenses that make up the R&D cost in your financial accounting system.
 However, this is only a starting point, and more work will be needed.

-Once you have quantified your R&D credit for the current year, Section C directs you to other forms and schedules where you will need to report this figure given your business structure.
+Once you’ve quantified your R&D credit for the current year, Section C directs you to other forms and schedules, where you will need to report this figure given your business structure.

 Form 6765 should be filed with your company’s income tax return no later than the extended due date of that year’s tax return.

 R&D credits is a complex area to navigate.
-To ensure your business remains compliant while taking full advantage of tax savings opportunities, connect with a Warren Averett advisor or begin the Quali-Finder® process.
+To ensure your business remains compliant while taking full advantage of tax savings opportunities, connect with a Warren Averett advisor who can help.